PokeSerGG/redemrp_planting/README.md

 # redemrp_planting script!

-- I am not giving more support of resources created for this framework, due to its toxic community.
+- I am not giving more support of resources created for this framework.

 ## 1. Requirements